Teaching ‘Low Ability’ Students Maths: “Are We Bottom Set?”

 Scaffolding is an extremely versatile quality first teaching technique, and can be used to varying degrees with the whole class.
 Another benefit of this is that it allows for differentiation within the lesson; high ability pupils can be given less scaffolding earlier on, allowing them to work at a faster rate.

 Due to the nature of these groups, many of these pupils need high levels of assistance, intervention and access to teaching assistants.
 Therefore, low-attaining pupils can really enjoy being given autonomy and independence in lessons.

-Do you agree with sorting children into ability groups?
+Do you agree with sorting children into ability classes?
 What strategies have you used to motivate and support low-attaining pupils?

 Do you have pupils who need extra support in maths?

 Every week Third Space Learning’s maths specialist tutors support thousands of pupils across hundreds of schools with weekly online 1-to-1 lessons and maths interventions designed to plug gaps and boost progress.

 Since 2013 we’ve helped over 150,000 primary and secondary school pupils become more confident, able mathematicians.
 Learn more or request a personalised quote for your school to speak to us about your school’s needs and how we can help.